cheehook/GenAIStudio/README.md

 _Note: This setup has been validated on a system running Ubuntu 22.04 on an Intel(R) Xeon(R) Platinum 8468 server with 1000GB memory and 300GB local storage._

 ### Prerequisites
 GenAIStudio requires an on-premise Kubernetes cluster.
-If your server does not have Kubernetes set up, please install by following the [Kubernetes official setup guide](https://kubernetes.io/docs/setup/).
-Alternatively, you can try out our [setup onpremise kubernetes script](./setup-scripts/setup-onpremise-kubernetes/readme.md).
+If your server does not have Kubernetes set up, please install and setup `kubectl` from the official [Kubernetes](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
+Alternatively, you can try out our [setup script](./setup-scripts/setup-onpremise-kubernetes/readme.md).

 ### Installation
 The installation is done using genai-studio-playbook script.
 The script will